David Hobbs (racing driver): Driving career

-Hobbs was born, in Royal Leamington Spa, England, just months before the outbreak of World War II.
+Hobbs was born in Royal Leamington Spa, England, just months before the outbreak of World War II.
 His career as an international racing driver spanned 30 years at all levels including in sports cars, touring cars, Indy cars, IMSA, Can-Am and Formula One.
 He has participated in the Indianapolis 500 and the 24 Hours of Daytona.
 He made twenty starts in the 24 Hours of Le Mans race, finishing in 8th place at the first attempt in 1962, following with a pole position and a best finish of third (in 1969 and 1984) to his credit.

 Hobbs was due to make his F1 Grand Prix debut for Tim Parnell Racing at the 1965 French Grand Prix at Clermont-Ferrand, but a serious road accident put him in hospital for three weeks.

 In 1971 Hobbs won the L&M 5000 Continental Championship driving for Carl Hogan out of St. Louis, Missouri, in a McLaren M10B-Chevrolet.
 He won five of the eight rounds that year at Laguna Seca, Seattle, Road America, Edmonton and Lime Rock.
 Twelve years later, he would claim the 1983 Trans-Am Series championship as well.
 He also made two NASCAR Winston Cup starts in 1976, including leading two laps at the 1976 Daytona 500 and drove a race in the 1979 International Race of Champions.

 Television commentator

 Hobbs provided commentary for Formula One and GP2 races (alongside Bob Varsha and former Benetton mechanic Steve Matchett) until 2013, the SCCA Valvoline runoffs, and parts of the 24 Hours of Daytona.
 He has also worked for CBS on its Daytona 500 coverage, working as both a colour commentator and a feature/pit reporter from 1979 until 1996, and then moved to Speed in 1996 working as a colour commentator and then moved to NBCSN in 2013.
-He also worked for ESPN, serving as an analyst for their Formula 1 coverage from 1988 until 1992.
+He also worked for ESPN, serving as an analyst for their Formula 1 coverage from 1988 until 1992 working with Chris Economaki, John Bisignano and Bob Varsha.